LiveWork Studios Design Philosophy:

 LiveWork Studios LLC is a full service design/build firm.
 We design our products and environments to be built for you - by us.
 As such, we generally do not bill exclusively for our design services.
 We view the design and construction of our work as a continuous, evolutionary process.
 By addressing problems and exploring multiple options as part of a rigorous design program, we are able to significantly reduce our build times and to refine our designs for maximum efficiency of material, economy of line, grace, and durability.
 All of these things cost money, but it is our belief that a close communication between designer and builder ultimately provides the most economical, efficient, and beautiful option for everyone involved.

-We don’t design things that we wouldn’t want to build, and we don’t build things from other people’s plans.
-There are plenty of shops around that do both of these things (some of them are really good at what they do) and we’d be happy to give you a recommendation if needed.
+We don’t design things that we wouldn’t want to build.
 At LiveWork, we view the design process as an opportunity to explore designs and methods that are of interest to us.
 We don’t typically design custom pieces for a one-time use.
 To this end, if we have an existing design that fits your needs we will present it to you and perhaps save you the time and expense of paying us to design something new.
 Likewise, the designs that we produce for your job may find their way into our future jobs.
 If you are looking for a true one-of-a-kind piece, just let us know, we may be able to provide you with a strictly custom piece, but be aware that the design fees will be substantially higher for pieces which cannot be duplicated later.
 Working in this way allows us to freely explore the ideas and approaches that we are most excited about (and best at) without having to charge you for all of our (often lengthy) design process.
-By using your job as an occasion to further our own research and development, we can usually present you with a set of preliminary sketches and/or renderings without even having to charge you an up-front design fee.
+By using your job as an occasion to further our own research and development, we may even be able to present you with a set of preliminary sketches and/or renderings without having to charge you an up-front design fee.

 All of this is meant simply to say that plans/renderings/design proposals presented by LiveWork Studios LLC exist in a potentially very fragile space.
 Why, then, would we put ourselves and our business into this precarious position?
 Because we believe that true creativity flourishes best in this atmosphere.
 When we are designing something new, interesting, and innovative we don’t want to feel like we are working.
 Or, as someone a bit more eloquent put it, because “nobody wants to dance when there’s cops in the club”.
 This honest and somewhat vulnerable way of doing business places no small degree of responsibility on you as the client.
 You could, undoubtedly, shop these plans around and find someone to build them for less than the prices listed in our proposal.
 Please keep in mind, though, that there is an enormous (some would say ridiculous) amount of time spent in the design process, much of which we only get compensated for when we get to build things for you.
 There are not very many companies that work in this fashion, so when you’re looking at the overall cost of a job, please consider what it would cost you to hire an interior designer or architect to design your space and/or furnishings, and then pass those designs on to a builder who must interpret them, make them buildable, source and use materials that they may or may not be familiar with, build your pieces, and either bill you directly with a profit margin for themselves, or pass them through the designer who will add their own markup to the job.
 None of this is meant to denigrate the services of interior designers/architects, or custom fabrication facilities - they all serve important roles and they deserve to be fairly compensated for their work.
 That’s just not what we do.